GaloisInc/saw-script/doc/tutorial/tutorial.md

 implement the same algorithm with significantly fewer branches, and no backward branches.

+\newpage

 Optimized Implementations
 -------------------------

-An alternative implementation, taken by the following program (also in [`code/ffs.c`](saw-tutorial-code.tar.gz)), treats the bits of the input word in chunks, allowing sequences of zero bits to be skipped over more quickly.
+An alternative implementation, taken by the following function (also in `ffs.c`), treats the bits of the input word in chunks, allowing sequences of zero bits to be skipped over more quickly.

 ``` {.c}